Blazemeter/RTEPlugin/README.md

 #### RTE-Extractor
 ![alt_text](docs/rte-extractor.png)

-RTE-Extractor is a post-processor which the main purpose is to extract positions from response headers to be used later as a JMeter variable.
+RTE-Extractor is a post-processor which its main purpose is to extract positions from response headers to be used later as a JMeter variable.
 > Check [here](/docs/rte-extractor.md) for more information.